 The Citizen of the Year Award will go to an individual who goes out of their way to make a significant difference in the borough.
 This could include someone who has gone the extra mile to assist their neighbours in times of need or crisis; who has demonstrated courage and bravery or who goes out of their way to care for and help disadvantaged residents.
 They may have set up a particular project or initiative to make the borough cleaner and greener or reduce crime and anti-social behaviour, or worked to promote equality and eliminate discrimination.

-The nominees for Citizen of the Year Award are:
+The winner for Citizen of the Year Award was:

 - Katherine Foreman

 2017 sponsors Marstons and Medigold Health

 The Uniformed Service Hero Award will go to a person working within the emergency services or the armed forces who has gone above and beyond the course of their paid duties or voluntary work.
 They will have provided exceptional service and demonstrated outstanding dedication to their work.
 This award winner will be someone who embodies civic pride and has gone that ‘extra mile’ to make a difference to their community, neighbourhood and Waltham Forest as a whole.
 This could be a member of the armed forces, a local police officer, PCSO, fire-fighter, nurse or a member of the ambulance service – or it could be any member of the armed forces that lives in Waltham Forest and has been in active duty over the last 5 years or is currently serving.